top of page

 Every Human Being Has Value, bestowed by a Creator, inherent while they were being “knit in

 And yet it’s evident today by the masses painfully living on our streets, that they have gone off track toward that inalienable right, that gainful pursuit.
 To add to this dilemma, is the general lack of empathy surrounding the homeless issue.
-Economic factors and personal agendas over time have contributed to the despair, even with millions of dollars currently poured into the issue.
+Economic factors and personal agendas over time have contributed to the despair, even with millions of dollars currently poured into the issue from government grants and from taxpayers, Unfortunately, the issue of homelessness has become an "industry" with many large homeless services enlarging their territory through financial gain, all the while their impact reports continue to display poor measurable outcomes in decreasing the homeless count in our communities.
+One can visually see it's not getting any better.
 In some large meetings within the topic of homelessness, there is not much mention of individuals and the specific scenarios they face.
-Mostly, there is discussion of stats and best practices, and of course, "Funding and Ways to Get More".
-Genuine individualized advocacy can easily get dismissed, overshadowed by the enormity of system designs and project development and the addition of staff to oversee it.
+Mostly, there is discussion of "Funding and Ways to Get More".
+Genuine individualized advocacy can easily get dismissed, overshadowed by the enormity of data system designs and project development and the addition of staff paid to oversee it.
 It’s detachment at the highest level – running a program for program’s sake.
+The system is too sophisticated for the guy pushing the cart.
 The very people that the programs were designed for can become obscure, and the hunger for greater program funding becomes insatiable.
+This arrogant methodology of "feeding the organization" first, rather than direct assistance to the unhoused, is having a disastrous impact on our communities.
+This will remain the life legacy of apathetic leadership that continues to turn a blind eye at the expense of humanity.

 Senior Disaster Relief Chaplain